How to Survive in the 21st Century

 We could have built on this resilience to become a nation self sufficient in essentials, but chose instead to pursue the path of consumerism.
 Now, the High Street is occupied by chain stores who remove money from your local area as soon as it passes over their counters.
 The market gardens are car parks, and the population has nearly doubled.

 Environmentalists argue with politicians, scientists with religious leaders, and year after year nothing is done.
-The endless economic growth promised seems to have turned cancerous.
+The endless economic growth promised seems to have turned sour.
 Resource wars are flaring up.

 However serious the situation is, however impossible a solution seems, we arrived here slowly, one piece of shopping at a time.
 We need to take back our power and make new choices.
-While we still have access to fossil fuel energy, we can use it to rebuild a resilient culture.
+We can rebuild a resilient culture.
 There’s no time to lose!